Three bins marked recyclables, FOGO and general waste.

 We are joining multiple other local governments that have moved to the FOGO program under the State Government's commitment to have all local governments in the Perth and Peel regions on FOGO by 2025.

-When will FOGO collection start in Rockingham?
+When did FOGO collection start in Rockingham?

 What do I need to do?